haomingsama/PUI2018_hy1528/HW6_hy1528/README.md

 ## Assignment 2: Literature choices of statistical tests as well as for the Readme.md

-I cooperate with xxx and xxx in this part.
+I cooperate with Jianwei Li and Wenjie Zheng in this part.
 Please see our work below.

 ----------------------------------------------------------------------------------------------------------------------------